felipemedlev/Financial-Data-AI-Chatbot/README.md

 ![Chatbot Demo](src/chatbot%20AI.gif)

 A Streamlit-based chatbot that allows users to query financial data using natural language.
-The chatbot leverages Google Gemini Flash 2.5 Lite to generate pandas code from user queries and then executes that code to retrieve and analyze financial data.
+The chatbot leverages Google Gemini Flash 2.5 to generate pandas code from user queries and then executes that code to retrieve and analyze financial data.

 ## Features